 ALTER DATABASE FORCE LOGGING;

-The FORCE LOGGING option has become a best practice with some DBA’s and in certain cases it is the safest way to ensure that no data is lost when someone turns off logging by accident or on the wrong table which will allow the loss of Redo log activity.
+The FORCE LOGGING option has become a best practice with some DBAs and in certain cases it is the safest way to ensure that no data is lost when someone turns off logging by accident or on the wrong table which will allow the loss of Redo log activity.

-But what about the use case where you are reloading a table from scratch such as when you create a target table in ODI and reload the mapping data.
-In cases like these it does not work or in some DSS applications or data warehousing but not where you have a slowly changing dimension and you wish to trap those changes.
+But what about the use case where you are reloading a table from scratch?
+When you create a target table in ODI and reload the mapping data.
+In cases like these it does not work. and In some DSS applications or data warehousing, but not where you have a slowly changing dimension and you wish to trap those changes.

-At work, I am a Senior DBA working with Data Warehousing, APEX and ODI, I tried to turn on NOLOGGING option at my company and guess what happened nothing.
-Even though we issued an alter table command we were still in logging mode, so our command was ignored.
-This is wrong Oracle 12c should at least give you an error or a warning message so that you don’t waste time and know that the database is in FORCE LOGGING mode.
+At work, I am a Senior DBA working with Data Warehousing, APEX and ODI, I turned on the NOLOGGING option at my company and guess what happened: nothing.
+Even though we issued an alter table command it was still in logging mode, our command was ignored.
+This is wrong, Oracle 12c should at least give you an error or a warning message so that you don’t waste time and know that the database is in FORCE LOGGING mode.
 I did not realize this until I got the results back from the run and the times were the same.

 Then we found out that the infrastructure DBA group had used FORCE LOGGING as a best practice for all our databases.
 Because we are a major user of Data Guard, currently we use Data Guard 12c even on development systems so we can’t use the NOLOGGING option but maybe you can.
 Oracle suggests using FORCE LOGGING on any systems which use Data Guard and have a standby database or you can have problems, such as listed below.